 28. The Bailiwick's AML and CFT legislation requires the firm to collate and retain records and documentation.
-Where such records and documentation contain personal data, the firm will need to comply with the Data Protection (Bailiwick of Guernsey) Law, 2017 ("the Data Protection Law") which brings the Bailiwick into line with the European Union's ("EU") regulation on data protection and privacy for all individuals within the EU.
+Where such records and documentation contain personal data, the firm will need to comply with the Data Protection (Bailiwick of Guernsey) Law, 2017 ("the Data Protection Law") which brings the Bailiwick into line with the European Union's ("EU") regulation on General dData pProtection Regulation ("GDPR") and privacy for all individuals within the EU.